ppege/viggoscrape.py/README.md

 Viggoscrape.py uses the following syntax:
 1. Provide subdomain, username and password on class initialization
-2. Provide optional parameters: date, grouping mode and API version after initialization
+2. Provide optional parameters: `date` and `version` after initialization
 3. Retrieve a list of assignments using the `get_assignments` method, or retrieve a dictionary of assignment attributes using the `get_attributes` method.